BiomedicalMachineLearning/STimage/README.md

-# STimage - *I*nterpretable *M*achine learning *A*pplication for *G*ene *E*xpression prediction using Spatial Transcriptomics data
+## STimage: using small spatial datasets to train robust prediction models of cancer and immune genes from histopathological images

-STimage: using small spatial datasets to train robust prediction models of cancer and immune genes from histopathological images
+STimage - *I*nterpretable *M*achine learning *A*pplication for *G*ene *E*xpression prediction using Spatial Transcriptomics data

 ![plot](./plots/model.png)